shalanah/kind-cloud-blog/content/blog/why-is-kind-cloud-sound-3/index.md

 Kind Cloud is different.
 It is sound-free by design.

-## Sound-free benefits
+### Sound-free benefits

-### Go at your own indvidual pace ⭐️
+#### Go at your own pace ⭐️

 Most meditations involve listening to someone else guide you.

 They might be great at pausing at the exact right time and have selected the perfect background music to keep you focused.
-But for some, the timing is a bit off, and not with their own individual rhythm.
+But, for some, the timing is a bit off, and not with their own individual rhythm.

 Kind Cloud allows you to move on exactly when you're ready.

 Go as slowly or as quickly as you'd like.

-No judgement here.
+#### For individuals with noise sensitivity ⭐️

+Finding a voice and background sounds that suits your tastes can take time.
+Remove it from the equation entirely with text.

-### Helpful for deaf and hard of hearing individuals or those with noise sensitivities 🔇
+#### For deaf and hard of hearing individuals ⭐️

 Audio can be a challenge for many, and completely inaccessible for others.
 Kind Cloud is your meditation companion.

 ### I hope you find a meditation app that works for you! 🌈

-May you be filled with loving-kindness. 💙

-\- Kind Cloud ⛅️

-A sound-free, compassion-building meditation app [kindcloud.app](kindcloud.app)
+Whether it is [Kind Cloud](kindcloud.app) or not, I hope you find a way to incorporate meditation into your life.